Juan Sebastián Cabal: 2014: First two ATP titles, seventh final

-In 2014, Cabal and Farah reached six ATP finals, winning titles at the ATP500 2014 Rio Open and the ATP250 2014 Winston-Salem Open.
-They also reached the final of the ATP1000 event in Miami where they lost to Bob and Mike Bryan.
-He also reached a seventh final in his home country's ATP250 event, the 2014 Claro Open Colombia in Bogota with compatriot Nicolás Barrientos.
+In 2014, Cabal and Farah reached six ATP finals, winning titles at the ATP 500 2014 Rio Open and the ATP 250 2014 Winston-Salem Open.
+They also reached the final of the ATP 1000 event in Miami where they lost to Bob and Mike Bryan.
+He also reached a seventh final in his home country's ATP 250 event, the 2014 Claro Open Colombia in Bogotá with compatriot Nicolás Barrientos.
 He finished the year ranked No. 22 in the world.

-2015: Two more ATP 250 titles, Top 20 debut
+2015: Two more ATP 250 titles, top 20 debut

 In 2015, Cabal and Farah added a further two titles winning the 2015 Brasil Open and the 2015 Geneva Open and reaching another three finals.
-In February he reached a career-high ranking of No. 18 in the world.
-In Grand Slam events the pair struggled reaching the second round in Australia, Wimbledon and the US, and losing in the 1st round at the French Open.
+In February, he reached a career-high ranking of No. 18 in the world.
+In major events, the pair struggled reaching the second round in Australia, Wimbledon and the US, and losing in the first round at the French Open.
 He finished the year ranked No. 25 in the world.

 2016: Four ATP titles

 2016 was the pair's most successful year in terms of the number of titles, winning four.
 At the 2016 Australian Open, they had their best Grand Slam result of the year, reaching the third round.
 In February they won two events in South America, the 2016 Argentina Open in Buenos Aires and the 2016 Rio Open.
 In May they reached the final in 2016 BMW Open in Munich, and then won the ATP250 event in Nice for a second time in their career.
 They finished the season by winning the 2016 Kremlin Cup in Moscow.
-Cabal finished the season ranked No. 30 in the world.
+Cabal finished the season as the world No. 30.